 Regional Differences

 If Solanum carolinense has locally adapted to the respective temperature regimes in TX and MN, we would expect that plants from the north would be more tolerant of cold temperatures and plants from the south would be more tolerant of hot temperatures.
-Rather than a clear-cut difference between north and south for hot and cold treatments, there were mixed results that suggest divergence between regions in ways we had not anticipated.
 In contrast to our expectations, northern plants were generally more tolerant of extreme heat than southern plants, but also had more variation in certain trait values.
-Northern plants had higher chlorophyll content (HCHPL) and baseline cell membrane stability (HCMS; Figure 1.6) under hot conditions, as well as higher maximum and optimal temperatures for pollen germination in comparison to southern plants (Table 1.1).
+Northern plants had higher chlorophyll content (HCHPL) and baseline cell membrane stability (HCMS; Figure 6) under hot conditions, as well as higher maximum and optimal temperatures for pollen germination in comparison to southern plants (Table 1).
 Conversely, southern plants had increased tolerance for cell membrane stability in cold conditions (CCMS).
 These results suggest that adaptation to extreme temperatures is complex and may reflect avoidance strategies rather than physiological mechanisms to withstand thermal stress.